JamesTheGiblet/Bio-Driven-Backend-Design/docs/2 bio-driven-component-mapping.md

 **Detailed Explanation:**
 The vascular system in organisms transports blood, nutrients, and oxygen.
 Vascular Channels in BDBD represent the underlying data transport mechanisms (e.g., gRPC, HTTP/2, message queue protocols) that facilitate the efficient and structured flow of data between components.
 These channels are optimized for different types of data and communication patterns, ensuring that information reaches its destination reliably and with minimal latency.
+These channels often serve as the physical transport layer for communications defined by **Synaptic Pathways** and messages traversing the **Neurotransmitter Network**.

 ---